Illness and Accident at School

 Absence from School

-The Education Act makes schooling compulsory for all students from Years 1-6.
+The Education Act makes schooling compulsory for all students from Prep to Year 6.
 It is therefore a legislative requirement that all school-aged children attend on a daily basis the school of chosen enrolment.
 The school for its part has a legal obligation to ensure that any absence has a legitimate basis.
-It is a requirement at Good Counsel Primary School that parents/carers advise the school, preferably by signed note or a phone call, of any absence.
+It is a requirement at Good Counsel Primary School that parents/carers advise the school, preferably by email, a signed note or a phone call, of any absence.

 Administration of Medication

 Strict instructions have been issued to schools concerning the administration of medication to children.

 Teachers may give oral medication provided it is given strictly in accordance with instructions by the student’s medical practitioner and is requested by the parents in writing.
 Non-prescribed oral medications (e.g. analgesics) will not be given.